 When we receive your written complaint, we will send you a file reference number.
+All documents received when dealing with a complaint are scanned, kept for a period of four weeks and then destroyed.

 While we are processing your complaint, we will generally communicate with you in writing by email or letter.
 We may also occasionally contact you by phone.